preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-templates/index.rst

 .. image:: dm-template-new-2.png

-2. Select to add a template for a controlled document or for a normal document.
+2. Select to add a template for controlled documents or for normal documents.
 3. I you selected to add a template for normal documents, you can now select one or more categories if you wish.

 .. image:: dm-template-new-3.png